-(1) In the event of a change in control, as described above, unvested stock options and RSUs vest immediately unless provision is made for the continuance, assumption, or substitution of the option award by the Company or its successor.
+- (1) In the event of a change in control, as described above, unvested stock options and RSUs vest immediately unless provision is made for the continuance, assumption, or substitution of the option award by the Company or its successor.
 For purposes of this table, we assume that no such provision has been made.
-This column reflects the value of the accelerated vesting, which is calculated (i) for stock options by multiplying the number of shares subject to accelerated vesting under outstanding stock options by the difference between \$3.71 (which was the closing market price per share of our common stock on December 31, 2021, the last trading day of fiscal 2021) and the per-share exercise price of the applicable accelerated stock option and (ii) for RSUs by multiplying the number of shares subject to accelerated vesting under outstanding RSUs by \$3.71.

-- (2) The named executive officer would also be eligible for benefits payable under the long-term disability insurance policy maintained by the Company. - (3) The named executive officer's heirs would also be eligible for benefits under the life insurance policy maintained by the Company. - (4) Includes the full premium cost of COBRA healthcare continuation coverage payable for 18 months following the executive's termination, assuming that the executive does not become eligible to receive healthcare coverage from a subsequent employer or otherwise becomes ineligible for COBRA healthcare continuation coverage during this period. - (5) Mr. Lambert terminated employment with us on February 18, 2022.
-In connection with his termination, he did not receive any severance payments or benefits and all his outstanding unvested equity awards were forfeited.
+This column reflects the value of the accelerated vesting, which is calculated (i) for stock options by multiplying the number of shares subject to accelerated vesting under outstanding stock options by the difference between \$1.52 (which was the closing market price per share of our common stock on December 30, 2022, the last trading day of fiscal 2022) and the per-share exercise price of the applicable accelerated stock option and (ii) for RSUs by multiplying the number of shares subject to accelerated vesting under outstanding RSUs by \$1.52. - (2) The named executive officer would also be eligible for benefits payable under the long-term disability insurance policy maintained by the Company. - (3) The named executive officer's heirs would also be eligible for benefits under the life insurance policy maintained by the Company. - (4) Includes the full premium cost of COBRA healthcare continuation coverage payable for 18 months following the executive's termination, assuming that the executive does not become eligible to receive healthcare coverage from a subsequent employer or otherwise becomes ineligible for COBRA healthcare continuation coverage during this period.